benmcmurry/benmcmurry.github.io/tabs/cv.md

 ### PRESENTATIONS

+McMurry, B.L.
+(2020).
+Using Notion to Organize your Lesson Plans.
+Presented at the 2020 Annual Conference of Intermountain Teachers of English as a Second Language (I-TESOL), held virtually.

 McMurry, B.L, Jackson, K., & Hart, J. (2019) Balancing Teacher Training and High Quality English Language Teaching.
 Workshop presented at the 2019 Annual Conference of Intermountain Teachers of English as a Second Language (I-TESOL), Taylorsville, UT.

 McMurry, B.L.
 (2019).
 Hey Class, it’s TOEFL Tuesday!
 Teaching Tip presented at the 2019 Teachers of English to Speakers of Other Languages (TESOL) Convention.
 Atlanta, GA